 In the UK and Nordic countries, the switching on of Christmas tree lights is usually an important event.
-In Granada, the Nativity Scene is the main feature in most shop windows and offices.
-Christmas trees are not quite as abundant as in other countries.
-Last year in the official Belen competition, 35 Nativity scenes participated.
-Although there are actually many more unofficial displays around the city.
-Every year in Granada has a Ruta de Belenes so you can visit all the nativity scenes.
-This route is on from 5th December until 5th January.
+Yet in Granada, the Nativity Scene is an equally important feature for many business and offices.
+Christmas trees are not as abundant as in other countries.

 - Granada Town Hall.
 Set inside the inner patio of the Ayuntamiento at the Plaza del Carmen.
-Open from 10am-2pm & 5pm-9pm 16th Dec until 5th January.
+Open from 11am-2pm & 5.30pm-9pm 16th Dec until 5th January.

 - Caja Rural at Avenida de Don Bosco (close to Granada Science Park Museum) Open weekdays 6pm- 9pm.
 Weekends 12h-2pm and 6pm-9pm until 6th January (closed on 24th, 31st Dec & 5th Jan)

 - Angel Custodio at Calle San Anton 38 from 6pm-9pm.
 Holidays open from 11.30-2pm.
 At this Nativity display they also sell traditional Christmas bakes too.